Fellow Passengers and the Broken Record

 Know who is simply noise.

 Others are more complicated.
-Their scratchy sound has a story.
-Fear.
-Failure.
-Humiliation.
-Illness.
-Old disappointment.
-A childhood where nobody listened.
-A marriage where nobody softened.
-A life where money was always short and dignity shorter.
+Their scratchy sound has a history: fear, failure, humiliation, old disappointment, a life where money was always short and dignity shorter.
 Such people may still hurt you.
 Their history does not become your handcuffs.
-But knowing the source of the sound may help you not become poisoned by it.
+But knowing the source of the sound may help you avoid being poisoned by it.

+Luck enters here.
 Some people are born into rooms where voices are gentle.
-Some are born where every sentence arrives with a slap hidden inside it.
-Some meet teachers, friends, lovers, mentors, neighbors, or strangers who enlarge the world.
+Some are born where every sentence has a slap hidden inside it.
+Some meet teachers, friends, mentors, neighbors, or strangers who enlarge the world.
 Others meet people who shrink it, then lecture them on gratitude.

 Luck is not everything.

-In the late afternoon, when the light in my part of Calcutta turns the walls the color of old tea, I sometimes think of this.
-The day has done its usual circus.
-The news app has muttered its disasters.
-The market has remained expensive.
-The body has complained like a retired railway employee.
-Somewhere nearby someone is drilling a wall with the spiritual intensity of a man opening a tunnel to another planet.
+Late in the afternoon, when the light in my part of Calcutta turns the walls the color of old tea, I think of this.
+The day has done its circus.
+The news app has muttered disasters.
+The market remains expensive.
+Somewhere nearby, someone is drilling into a wall as if escape lies on the other side.

 A cup of tea tastes right.